Small Business HQ

 Whatever the case, you need to project your future needs when creating a CRM implementation strategy.

-If you’re going with an off-the-shelf CRM solution, make sure that it has all the necessary features that you’ll need in the future, else it’ll be challenging to scale your business.
+If you’re going with an off-the-shelf CRM solution, make sure that it has all the necessary features that you’ll need in the future; otherwise, it’ll be challenging to scale your business.

-The next challenge of CRM adoption comes from the top.
+The next challenge in CRM adoption comes from the top.

 5. Convincing Top-Level Management